mozaik-association/mozaik/docs/5Marketing-emails.md

 !!! abstract "The goal of recurrent mailing"

-    This functionality allows you to send automatically an email evey X hour/day/week/month/year.
+    This functionality allows you to send automatically a new email at eacht time interval (defined in éhour/day/week/month or year).

-    Recurring emails are sent only once to each contact on a distribution or mailing list.
+    Recurring emails are sent only once to each contact.
 The idea of this feature is to send a communication only to new people who meet the rules of a distribution list.

     The email marketing module, added to the distribution list module, allows you to send a recurring email to a specific distribution list that is constantly updated thanks to the dynamic filters.